-According to Eqs.~\eqref{eq:p_parity} and \eqref{eq:p_sign}, both protocols have the similar probabilities.
-Thus, we adopt a unified form [Eq.~(1) in the main text] to express and it can be used as the binary likelihood for Bayesian estimation.
-For parity measurement, $\xi(N)=(-1)^N$.
-While for interaction-based readout with sign measurement, $\xi(N)=(-1)^{ \lceil \frac{N}{2} +1 \rceil}$.
+According to Eqs.~\eqref{eq:p_parity} and \eqref{eq:p_sign}, both protocols have similar probabilities.
+Thus, we adopt a unified form [Eq.~(1) in the main text] to express the binary likelihood for Bayesian estimation.
+For parity measurement, $\xi(N)=(-1)^N$, while for interaction-based readout with sign measurement, $\xi(N)=(-1)^{ \lceil \frac{N}{2} +1 \rceil}$.
 In ideal cases, the contrast in Eqs.~\eqref{eq:p_parity} and \eqref{eq:p_sign} is $C=1$.
-However, under the influences of dephasing or detection noise, the contrast $C$ will reduce and therefore decrease the measurement precision.
+However, under the influence of dephasing or detection noise, the contrast $C$ will reduce and therefore decrease the precision of the measurement.